cdapio/cdap/cdap-docs/developers-manual/source/getting-started/index.rst

 - Tools for :ref:`ingesting data <ingesting-data>` and :ref:`authenticating
   clients <authentication-clients>`, :ref:`datasets, <datasets-index>` and :ref:`example
-  applications <examples-index>` to help you become familiar with CDAP, perform common tasks, and serve as templates for developing your own applications.
+  applications <examples-index>` to help you become familiar with CDAP, perform common tasks, and serve as the basis for developing your own applications.

 Follow these steps: